2017eerickson/crochet-corner/README.md

   out how to use my own product database when calling the checkoutsession I was off to te races.
 I ended the day being able to send a sucessful request to create a checkout session and return the client sercret that my front end will utilize to finalize payment with the stripe api.

+  Day 7ish:
+  backend is pretty much done , endpoints have been tested manually tested with postamn.
+Now I am writing test files for the app to ensure future testing is accurate and efficent.
+After testing I'll move to creating all utility functions that call the backend from the react app.